Elasticity Detection: A Building Block for Internet Congestion Control

-For multiple \name{} flows to maintain low delays during times when there is no elastic cross traffic on the link, the \pulser flow must classify \watcher traffic as inelastic.
-Note that from the \pulser's perspective, the \watchers flows are part of the cross traffic; thus, to avoid confusing the \pulser, the rate of \watchers must not react to the pulses of the \pulser.
-To achieve this goal, a watcher applies a low pass filter to its transmission rate before sending data.
-The low pass filter cuts off all frequencies in the sending rate that exceed $\min(f_{pc},f_{pd})$.
+For multiple \name{}CC flows to maintain low delays during times when there is no elastic cross traffic on the link, the \pulser must classify \watcher traffic as inelastic.
+Note that from the \pulser's perspective, the \watcher flows are part of the cross traffic; thus, to avoid confusing the \pulser, the rate of \watchers must not react to the pulses of the \pulser.
+To achieve this goal, a watcher applies an exponentially weighted moving average (EWMA) filter to its transmission rate before sending data.
+The EWMA filter cuts off all frequencies in the sending rate that exceed $\min(f_{pc},f_{pd})$.

-{\bf Pulser election.} A decentralized and randomized election process decides which flow is the \pulser and which are \watchers.
-If a \name flow determines that there is no \pulser (by seeing that there is no peak in the FFT at the two potential pulsing frequencies), then it decides to become a pulser with a probability proportional to its transmission rate:
+{\bf Pulser election.} A distributed and randomized election decides which flow is the \pulser and which are \watchers.
+If a \name{}CC flow determines that there is no \pulser (by seeing that there is no peak in the FFT at the two potential pulsing frequencies), then it decides to become a pulser with a probability proportional to its transmission rate:

-Each flow makes decisions periodically, \eg every $\tau = 10$ ms, and $\kappa$ is a constant.
-Since the FFT duration is 5 seconds, each $p_i$ is small (note that $\sum_i R_i \leq \mu$), but since flows make decisions every $\tau$ seconds, eventually one will become a pulser.

-If the estimates $\hat{\mu}_{i}$ are equal to the true bottleneck rate $\mu$, then the expected number of flows that become pulsers over the FFT duration is at most $\kappa$.
+Each flow makes decisions periodically, \eg every $\tau = 10$ ms, $\kappa$ is a constant, and $R_i$ is the receive rate of the $i^{th}$ flow.
+This rule ensures that the expected number of flows that become pulsers over the FFT duration is at most $\kappa$.
 To see why, note that the expected number of pulsers is equal to the sum of the probabilities in Eq.~\eqref{eq:pi} over all the decisions made by all flows in the FFT duration.
 Since $\sum_i R_i \leq \mu$ and each flow makes ($\textnormal{FFT Duration} / \tau$) decisions, these probabilities sum up to at most $\kappa$.

-It is also not difficult to show the number of pulsers within an FFT duration has approximately a Poisson distribution with a mean of $\kappa$~\cite{probabilitybook}.
+It is also not difficult to show that the number of pulsers within an FFT duration has approximately a Poisson distribution with a mean of $\kappa$~\cite{probabilitybook}.
 Thus the probability that after one flow becomes a pulser, a second flow also becomes a pulser before it can detect the pulses of the first flow in its FFT measurements is $1 - e^{-\kappa}$.
-Therefore, $\kappa$ controls the tradeoff between fewer conflicts vs. longer time to elect a pulser.
+Therefore, $\kappa$ involves a tradeoff: a smaller $\kappa$ will lead to fewer conflicts but will take longer to elect a pulser.